ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Press.
+Duration of Human Life—The
+ayerage of human life is 33 years.
+One
+quarter die before the age of 7, one
+half before the ape of 17.
+To e*ery 1000
 persons, 1 only reaches 100 years.
 To
 every 100, only 6 reach 75 years ; and
 not more than 1 in 500 will reach 80